-Syngonium podophyllum or the Goosefoot Plant / Nephthytis is a simple but elegant and versatile houseplant.
+Syngonium podophyllum or the Goosefoot Plant / Nephthytis is a simple yet elegant and versatile houseplant.
 On our scale of Easy, Intermediate or Difficult, we ranked it Intermediate.

-It's actually "Easy" to look after in most homes, however because it has a unruly nature and tendency to creep quietly around your home (if allowed), it needs a certain amount of maintenance and pruning that other plants ordinarily don't.
+It's actually really"easy" to look after in most homes, however, because it has an unruly nature and tendency to creep quietly around your home (if allowed), it needs a certain amount of maintenance and pruning that other plants ordinarily don't.

-The fourth plus is its versatility in that Syngonium can be grown easily as a compact bushy looking plant, or you can accept its creeping, climbing nature and grow it tall up a moss stick.
-It also plays well if you want to grow several different types of house plants together in a large container (although for the fashion and style conscious, that type of arrangement is currently, er, not "in").
+The fourth plus is its versatility in that Syngonium can be grown easily as a compact bushy looking plant, or you can accept its creeping, climbing nature and grow it tall up against a moss stick.
+It also plays well with other plants so if you want to grow several different types of houseplants together in one large container you can do.

-It's cheap to buy and easy to propagate is our fifth plus.
+It's cheap to buy and very easy to propagate is our fifth plus.

-Our sixth and final selling point is more of an interesting observation about the leaves.
-As a young plant expect arrow head shaped leaves, with strong, bold variegation.
-As it ages the leaves completely change shape to give a lobed finish.
-So if you compared a recent cutting with it's parent you may even think they're different plants entirely.
+Our sixth and final selling point is how it's always evolving and changing its appearance.
+A young plant or new leaves will give you arrowhead shaped leaves, with strong, bold variegation.
+As your plant ages, the leaves change shape to give a lobed finish.
+So if you compared a recent cutting with its parent you may even think they're different plants entirely.

-However Syngonium's are displayed, when it comes to light requirements they will do well in a position where they receive good light but no direct sunlight.
+It doesn't matter how you're displaying your Syngonium or choosing how to grow it when it comes to the light requirements, these plants do best in a position where they receive good light with no direct sunlight.

 Just remember to water well and then wait.
 Simple.